Io (moon): Mountains

 Io has 100 to 150 mountains.
 These structures average 6 km in height and reach a maximum of 17.5 ± 1.5 km at South Boösaule Montes.
 Mountains often appear as large (the average mountain is 157 km long), isolated structures with no apparent global tectonic patterns outlined, in contrast to the case on Earth.
 To support the tremendous topography observed at these mountains requires compositions consisting mostly of silicate rock, as opposed to sulfur.

-Despite the extensive volcanism that gives Io its distinctive appearance, nearly all its mountains are tectonic structures, and are not produced by volcanoes.
+Despite the extensive volcanism that gives Io its distinctive appearance, nearly all of its mountains are tectonic structures, and are not produced by volcanoes.
 Instead, most Ionian mountains form as the result of compressive stresses on the base of the lithosphere, which uplift and often tilt chunks of Io's crust through thrust faulting.
 The compressive stresses leading to mountain formation are the result of subsidence from the continuous burial of volcanic materials.
 The global distribution of mountains appears to be opposite that of volcanic structures; mountains dominate areas with fewer volcanoes and vice versa.
 This suggests large-scale regions in Io's lithosphere where compression (supportive of mountain formation) and extension (supportive of patera formation) dominate.
 Locally, however, mountains and paterae often abut one another, suggesting that magma often exploits faults formed during mountain formation to reach the surface.

 Mountains on Io (generally, structures rising above the surrounding plains) have a variety of morphologies.
 Plateaus are most common.
 These structures resemble large, flat-topped mesas with rugged surfaces.
 Other mountains appear to be tilted crustal blocks, with a shallow slope from the formerly flat surface and a steep slope consisting of formerly sub-surface materials uplifted by compressive stresses.
 Both types of mountains often have steep scarps along one or more margins.
 Only a handful of mountains on Io appear to have a volcanic origin.
 These mountains resemble small shield volcanoes, with steep slopes (6–7°) near a small, central caldera and shallow slopes along their margins.
 These volcanic mountains are often smaller than the average mountain on Io, averaging only 1 to 2 km in height and 40 to 60 km wide.
 Other shield volcanoes with much shallower slopes are inferred from the morphology of several of Io's volcanoes, where thin flows radiate out from a central patera, such as at Ra Patera.

 Nearly all mountains appear to be in some stage of degradation.
 Large landslide deposits are common at the base of Ionian mountains, suggesting that mass wasting is the primary form of degradation.
 Scalloped margins are common among Io's mesas and plateaus, the result of sulfur dioxide sapping from Io's crust, producing zones of weakness along mountain margins.